babel/podcast.babeljs.io/episodes/preset-env.md

 **Jason**: Right.
 For me, the things I'm most interested in are symptoms that show up as a result of tools.

-It's less about "a developer needed to accomplish something that was difficult and so brought in a big library to do it".
+**Jason**: It's less about "a developer needed to accomplish something that was difficult and so brought in a big library to do it".
 That's pretty justified.

-It's more that the tooling was doing something behind the scenes that the developer may or may not have realized.
+**Jason**: It's more that the tooling was doing something behind the scenes that the developer may or may not have realized.
 When that starts to impact bundle size, bring in more code, or change the output, that's where I get really interested.
 It's potentially a "solvable at scale" problem.

 **Henry**: Because it is a tool.